Emmanuel Clive Pohl: Recognition

-Considered ‘a natural stock picker’, Pohl made the most of his newfound opportunities and has been twice ranked among the city’s most influential people, in 2014 and 2015.
+Pohl has been twice ranked among the city’s most influential people, in 2014 and 2015.

 Philanthropy

 Pohl Foundation

 In 2014 Pohl founded the Pohl Foundation, a Deductible Gift Registered charity.
 The Foundation receives approximately 5% of EC Pohl & Co’s after-tax profit annually.
 The Foundation’s philanthropy is enhanced by Pohl’s personal charitable support to various causes across the arts, environment, health and well-being sectors, as well as the broader community.

 Arts

 Pohl has been a supporter of the Art Gallery of New South Wales’ Conservation Department since 2016, over which time the Pohl Foundation has provided grants to support the restoration of major paintings.

 Apart from his major support for AGNSW projects, Pohl was also a Bronze Benefactor of The Arts Centre Gold Coast, now branded Home of the Arts (HOTA) in 2014, 2015 and 2016.

 Environment

 Pohl personally supports the Save the Rhino charity. due to the spurious belief in its inherent medicinal properties.

 Pohl is also a shareholder in the Olifants River Game Reserve (ORGR), situated in the Balule Nature Reserve, Limpopo Province of the Lowveld, South Africa.
 ORGR has held nature reserve status since 1983, and after the removal of all fencing in 2005, is now an ecologically integral part of the Greater Kruger National Park/Great Limpopo Transfrontier Park.

 Pohl has been a Currumbin Wildlife Sanctuary trustee since 2011, a year after its establishment.
 The Trustee is the registered charity for the Currumbin Wildlife Sanctuary, and raises funds to care for the sanctuary’s hospital.
 As trustee, Pohl proposed the establishment of a long-term capital base for the Foundation, and worked with the foundation’s legal team to change the constitution; EC Pohl & Co provided initial seed funding.
 Following the devastating bushfire season of 2019-2020, colloquially known as Australia’s ‘Black Summer’, EC Pohl & Co devised and held their first Charity Golf Day bushfire appeal in support of Currumbin Wildlife Sanctuary.